Status: Phase 2 is suspended, and it does not change the answer

 What Level 3 actually adds

 Level 3 is Level 2 plus a selected subset of NIST SP 800-172 controls.
-NIST 800-172 is the enhanced security requirements publication aimed at protecting CUI against advanced persistent threats — the controls assume a sophisticated, well-resourced adversary rather than opportunistic compromise.
+NIST 800-172 is the enhanced security requirements publication aimed at protecting CUI against advanced persistent threats.
+Its controls assume a sophisticated, well-resourced adversary rather than opportunistic compromise.

-Critically, Level 3 is assessed by DIBCAC — the Defense Contract Management Agency's assessment center — not by a commercial C3PAO.
+Level 3 is assessed by DIBCAC, the Defense Contract Management Agency's assessment center, not by a commercial C3PAO.
 This is a government-led assessment reserved for the programs that warrant it.

 The path: Level 2 first, always